 Focus fusion, using aneutronic hydrogen-born fuel will be the safest energy source ever developed.
-It can’t melt down–there is never more than a tiny amount of energy in the machine at any given instant.
+It can’t melt down because there is never more than a tiny amount of energy in the machine at any given instant.
 It produces NO radioactive waste.
 Here we give the technical details of what we mean by this.

 No “radioactive waste” does NOT mean “no radioactivity.”
 Just about everything has some radioactivity—including human beings.
 But radioactive waste has radioactivity at dangerous levels.
 For example Class A waste, the least dangerous, has a radioactive level of 3.5 microcuries/cc.

-While the main reaction in a pB11 generator is aneutronic, meaning it produces no neutrons, there are secondary reactions that produce about one neutron for every 200 aneutronic reactions.
+The main reaction in a Focus Fusion generator is aneutronic, because of the aneutronic – pB11 fuel, meaning this main reaction produces no neutrons.
+There are secondary reactions that produce about one neutron for every 200 aneutronic reactions.
 These neutrons can produce tiny amounts of radioactivity in pure beryllium electrodes in two ways.
 First, about one in every 24,000 neutrons will be absorbed by a Be9 nucleus to create Be10, a radioactive isotope.
 After a month in a generator (about as long as we think the electrodes can last before they are eroded out of shape) the electrodes will have about 1 nanocurie/cc from this source which is 3,000 times less than the least radioactive waste.